-The Lifesaving Society appoints examiners to evaluate and
+The Lifesaving Society authorizes Examiners to evaluate and

 certify candidates in the Society's training programs.
 Examiners

-are experienced instructors who undergo specific training in
+are senior experienced instructors who undergo specific training in

-classroom and water time.
-The ESC may be run as a stand-alone
+time.
+The Examiner course may be run as a stand-alone course or

 Costs: There is no Lifesaving Society fee for

-the Examination Standards Clinic.
+the Examiner course.
 Certification fee payable to the Lifesaving

-Society upon submission of the Examiner Training
+Society upon submission of the Examiner Training Record.

 EXAMINERS EVALUATE & CERTIFY

-Only Standard First Aid Examiners may certify Standard First Aid
+First Aid Examiners certify Standard First Aid candidates.
+First